tomaszbartoszewski/tomaszbartoszewski.github.io/talks.markdown

 permalink: /talks/
 ---

 I like public speaking, I present at meetups and conferences.
 I learnt a lot from other people, so it's my way of giving back to community.
-I prefer to avoid flying due to environmental impact, but if you would like me to present on your event and I can travel with trains from London, I'm happy to do it.
+I prefer to avoid flying due to environmental impact, but if you would like me to present at your event and I can travel with trains from London, I'm happy to do it.
 Here is a list of my external presentations.

 ## Presentations I do currently